Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 Theory and fragments are valuable, but nothing beats a complete working example.
 This chapter implements a simple symbolic executor using BDDs and abstract interpretation.

-We'll analyze real Rust functions, track path conditions symbolically, and detect bugs.
+This chapter will analyze real Rust functions, track path conditions symbolically, and detect bugs.

 == What is Symbolic Execution?